totekuh/function-hooks/README.md

 export EGG="password"  # Log when the word "secret" is found during memcpy export LD_PRELOAD=./lib/memcpy.so  # Load the memcpy hook
 ```

+### getenv Hook

+The `getenv` hook logs whenever the `getenv` function is called.
+It will log the name of the environment variable being fetched and its value if it exists.

 ## Running Tests